wombleton/gitlaw-nz/acts/C/Coroners Act 2006.md

     *   (m) the Transport Accident Investigation Commission established by [section 3][188] of the Transport Accident Investigation Commission Act 1990:

-    *   (n) a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][189], or a commission of inquiry or board of inquiry or court of inquiry or committee of inquiry appointed, pursuant to, or by, any provision of an Act
+    *   (n) a Royal Commission, or a commission of inquiry appointed by an Order in Council made under the [Commissions of Inquiry Act 1908][189], or a commission of inquiry or board of inquiry or court of inquiry or committee of inquiry appointed, pursuant to, or by, any provision of an Act:Inquiries Act 2013:

+    *   (o) an inquiry to which [section 6][190] of the Inquiries Act 2013 applies

     _pathologist_---

-    *   (a) means a doctor who is competent to perform post-mortems because his or her scope of practice (as defined in [section 5(1)][190] of the Health Practitioners Competence Assurance Act 2003) includes the branch of medicine of pathology; and
+    *   (a) means a doctor who is competent to perform post-mortems because his or her scope of practice (as defined in [section 5(1)][191] of the Health Practitioners Competence Assurance Act 2003) includes the branch of medicine of pathology; and

     *   (b) in relation to a post-mortem directed under [section 31][37], means the pathologist directed to perform the post-mortem; and includes another pathologist who, with a coroner's authorisation under [section 38(1)(b)][44], is attending, participating in, and helping with, the post-mortem